ProRank SEO

 Overview

-The Titles & Meta module is your control center for managing how your content appears in search engines and on social media.
+The Titles & Meta module is your control center for managing how your content appears in search engines .
 Set global defaults that automatically apply to all content while maintaining the flexibility to override settings for individual posts and pages.

 This module handles three critical SEO elements: